 Standard Yoga Bolsters are a Restorative Yoga essential.
 They are by far the most commonly used type of bolster.
 This bolster’s flat top and wide profile is suitable for most uses in Restorative practice.
 It’s stable and comfortable and will last many, many years.
 I have a couple bolsters at home from the original batch Hugger Mugger made more than 25 years ago, and I still use them frequently.

 Firmness is essential when it comes to yoga bolsters, especially the Standard Yoga Bolsters.
 While they are often laid flat on the floor, there are a number of poses in which they are propped up at a slant.
 If your bolster sags when it’s propped up on a block, your body will not be properly supported.
 Hugger Mugger’s Standard Bolsters are known for being both firm and durable.
 These bolsters are well worth the investment.
+Here’s a post with more suggestions for using Standard Bolsters.

 Round Yoga Bolsters